Universal Coded Character Set

-The Universal Coded Character Set (UCS, Unicode) is a standard set of characters defined by the international standard ISO/IEC 10646, Information technology — Universal Coded Character Set (UCS) (plus amendments to that standard), which is the basis of many character encodings, improving as characters from previously unrepresented typing systems are added.
+The Universal Coded Character Set (UCS, Unicode) is a standard set of characters defined by the international standard ISO/IEC 10646, Information technology — Universal Coded Character Set (UCS) (plus amendments to that standard), which is the basis of many character encodings, improving as characters from previously unrepresented writing systems are added.

 The UCS has over 1.1 million possible code points available for use/allocation, but only the first 65,536, which is the Basic Multilingual Plane (BMP), had entered into common use before 2000.
 This situation began changing when the People's Republic of China (PRC) ruled in 2006 that all software sold in its jurisdiction would have to support GB 18030.
 This required software intended for sale in the PRC to move beyond the BMP.

 The system deliberately leaves many code points not assigned to characters, even in the BMP.
 It does this to allow for future expansion or to minimise conflicts with other encoding forms.

 The original edition of the UCS defined UTF-16, an extension of UCS-2, to represent code points outside the BMP.
 A range of code points in the S (Special) Zone of the BMP remains unassigned to characters.
 UCS-2 disallows use of code values for these code points, but UTF-16 allows their use in pairs.
 Unicode also adopted UTF-16, but in Unicode terminology, the high-half zone elements become "high surrogates" and the low-half zone elements become "low surrogates".

 Another encoding, UTF-32 (previously named UCS-4), uses four bytes (total 32 bits) to encode a single character of the codespace.
-UTF-32 thereby permits a binary representation of every code point in the APIs, and software applications.
+UTF-32 thereby permits a binary representation of every code point (as of year 2024) in the APIs, and software applications.

 History

 The International Organization for Standardization (ISO) set out to compose the universal character set in 1989, and published the draft of ISO 10646 in 1990.
 Hugh McGregor Ross was one of its principal architects.

+This work happened independently of the development of the Unicode standard, which had been in development since 1987 by Xerox and Apple.

-That standard differed markedly from the current one.
+The original ISO 10646 draft differed markedly from the current standard.
 It defined: